-- (1) This section applies if - - (a) a police officer finds a person offending in respect of a prescribed offence; and - (b) the person has not previously been proceeded against by way of complaint under the Justices Act 1959 in respect of a prescribed offence. - (2) The vehicle used in connection with the prescribed offence may be clamped or confiscated for a period of - (a) 7 days if the prescribed offence is an offence against section 14B or 15B; or - (ab) 6 months if the prescribed offence is an offence against section 11A(2A) of the Police Powers (Vehicle Interception) Act 2000; or - (b) 28 days in the case of any other prescribed offence.
+- (1) This section applies if - - (a) a police officer finds a person offending in respect of a prescribed offence; and - (b) the person has not previously been proceeded against by way of a complaint, or indictment, in respect of a prescribed offence. - (2) The vehicle used in connection with the prescribed offence may be clamped or confiscated for a period of - (a) 7 days if the prescribed offence is an offence against section 14B or 15B; or - (ab) 6 months if the prescribed offence is an offence against section 11A(2A) of the Police Powers (Vehicle Interception) Act 2000; or - (b) 28 days in the case of any other prescribed offence.